Zilliqa/scilla/INSTALL.md

 ## Using OCaml with Emacs

+Please, read the instructions below if you intend to hack on Scilla implementation.
+Scilla is written in [OCaml](https://ocaml.org/).
+You can read about how to setup your OCaml development environment [here](https://dev.realworldocaml.org/install.html).
-As Scilla is written in [OCaml](https://ocaml.org/), the following extensions would be useful for working on this codebase:
+The following extensions would be useful for working on this codebase:

 * [tuareg](https://github.com/ocaml/tuareg) for syntax highlighting
 * [merlin](https://github.com/ocaml/merlin/wiki/emacs-from-scratch) for auto-completion
 * [ocp-indent](https://github.com/OCamlPro/ocp-indent) for smart indentation

-All those libraries can be installed via [opem-user-setup](https://github.com/OCamlPro/opam-user-setup):
+All those libraries can be installed via [opam-user-setup](https://github.com/OCamlPro/opam-user-setup):
 ```shell
 opam install user-setup
 ```

+Additionally, you might want to install a nice OCaml REPL called [utop](https://github.com/ocaml-community/utop).

 To enable flycheck mode (integration of `scilla-checker` with Emacs for editing Scilla files), install flycheck for Emacs.
 See installation instructions [here](http://www.flycheck.org/en/latest/user/installation.html).